antonia-white/game-base/README.md

 __Games__

   - The games page displays all the games the user has saved to their GameBase (in alphabetical order).
-  - The add game button navigates the user to the add game fomr (see below).
+  - The add game button navigates the user to the add game form (see below).
   - Each game has its own card and displays a game image (if provided by the user).
 If no image is provided or if a broken url is provided by the user then a default placeholder will be displayed.
 The game card shows the game title (truncated if the title exceeds 27 characters), an edit game button which directs the user to the edit game form (see below) and a delete game button which results in the delete game modal pop up (see below).
 When the user clicks on the card area or the kebab icon, the game information content will display (see below).

   ![Games](documentation/testing/games.png)